nselby/nselby.github.io/_posts/2016-10-11-Starsky-And-Hutch-In-Panama.md

 I'm not criticizing Alistair Croll's thoughts on the technology in general.
 Quite the contrary - it's crucial that people like Croll continue to think like this, and to engage with others, to help get our arms around this incredible societal challenge.

 Croll is launching a conference on business technology disruption called <a href="https://pandemon.io" target="_blank">Pandemon.io</a>, and I hope I can get down to Panama next February to take part in it.
-These are the kinds of meetings that make us break throgh misunderstandings, and harness the power of technology.
+These are the kinds of meetings that make us break through misunderstandings, and harness the power of technology.

 I've written about how many people in society base presumptions about how law enforcement works on the movies and television programs they've watched, the books they've read and the media they consume.
 I call it <a href="https://nselby.github.io/Are-You-Certain/" target="_blank">The Starsky & Hutch Effect</a>: the phenomenon that people who believe that they understand, deep down, how police work is done, actually understand is how police work is done on police television shows and in police movies.